LibreSolar/charge-controller-firmware/README.md

 ## Building and flashing the firmware

-This firmware is developed using the [ARM mbed OS](https://developer.mbed.org/) embedded framework which has easy-to-understand C++ syntax (similar to Arduino) and thus enhances community based software development.
+### ARM Mbed OS

-If used together with Visual Studio Code and PlatformIO, starting firmware development is only a matter of a few clicks:
+It is suggested to use Visual Studio Code and PlatformIO for firmware development, as it simplifies compiling and uploading the code a lot:

 1. Install Visual Studio Code and [PlatformIO](https://platformio.org/platformio-ide) to build the firmware.